aaduggan/open-space-game-sandbox/Documentation/ENVIRONMENT.WIN10.md

 ### Setup Paths<a id="configure-setup-paths"></a>

 First we will tell Git that we would like it to use Sublime 3 for our text editor.
 To do this, you will right click on some open space on the desktop and select "Git Bash Here".
-In the prompt type the following and then hit enter:
+In the prompt copy and paste the following then hit enter (there will be no response text):

 * git config --global core.editor "'c:/program files/sublime text 3/subl.exe' -w"